What is Constructivist Teaching?

 Using the constructivist learning theory in the classroom requires the teacher to avoid direct guidance of the students.
 Instead, she/he sets a learning atmosphere with minimal supervision and maximum opportunity for the students themselves to visualize, articulate, express, explain, interpret, and apply new knowledge.

-According to Audrey Gray, a constructivist classroom should be characterized by the following:
+According to Audrey Gray, constructivist teaching should be characterized by the following:

 - the learners are actively involved